NCERT Solutions for Class 11 Chemistry Chapter 10 – Free PDF Download

-(i) Reaction with water air and: Due to the formation of oxide layer on their surface, beryllium and Mg are most inert to water and air.
+(i) Reaction with air and water: Due to the formation of oxide layer on their surface, beryllium and Mg are most inert to water and air.

 (a) Beo and Be3 N2 is formed when powdered Be is burnt in air.

-(b) For the formation of MgO and Mg3 N2, Mg is burnt in air with dazzling sparkle. since, Mg is more electropositive.
+(b) For the formation of MgO and Mg3 N2, Mg is burnt in the air with dazzling sparkle.
+Since Mg is more electropositive.

-(ii) when they react with halogens, halides is formed at high temperature.
+(ii) when they react with halogens, halides are formed at high temperature.